PROGRAM OF THE LOGAN CENTER

 The Production Institute is not a career development program.
 This course covers a broad range of filmmaking concepts and it is not intended for filmmakers looking for workforce development in a specific area, although excellent students may be considered for future freelance opportunities and may have found the confidence to pursue film as a career following their participation in our program.

-• March 12, 7-8pm: In-Person Information Session: Register here.
+• Tue March 10, 7-8pm: In-Person Information Session

-March 19, 26, April 2, 9 | 7-9pm: Film Aesthetics Courses (Mandatory for applicants): Register here.
+Tue March 17 (rescheduled to 3/19), 24, 31, April 7, 7-9pm: Film Aesthetics Courses (Mandatory for applicants) – Register here

-April 28: Application Deadline
+Sun April 26: Application Deadline

-May 18: Mandatory Orientation Lunch (Required for all accepted filmmakers)
+Sat May 16, 10:30am: Mandatory Orientation Lunch (Required for all accepted filmmakers)

-June 5–Sep 7: Production Institute Courses*
+June 3–Aug 29: Production Institute Courses*

-Sep 22: Public Film Showcase
+Sun Sep 13: Public Film Showcase

 *Classes are held at the Logan Center on Wednesdays from 6:30-9pm and Saturdays from 10am-2pm, with select dates when no classes are held.
+The full class schedule can be found here.

 • • 19+ years old